borkshop/kni/MANUAL.md

 ## Returning or exiting

-In the above example, the greet procedure impicitly returns at the end of the thread.
+In the above example, the greet procedure implicitly returns at the end of the thread.
 The reverse arrow will skip to the end of a procedure.
 For the main narrative, this means exiting out the bottom of the file.
 Within a procedure, this means exiting out the end of the procedure.